 - Lumbar disc injury: disc protrusions or herniations can cause referred pain into the ilium (6)

 For the best clinical outcomes, one needs to identify and treat the underlying problem or source of the pain.
 Physical examination is critical and often times can help identify the underlying problem or problems.
 An X-ray can identify fractures or cancer lesions in the bone.
 An Interventional Orthopedic trained physician can easily sort through whether the ilium pain is coming from a muscle, tendon, or ligament injury, or, is being referred from a different source.
 In-office ultrasound is useful to evaluate these structures and avoids a trip to the MRI center and possible viral exposure.
 Steroids should be avoided as they are toxic to muscle, tendon, and cartilage (7).

 The Centeno-Schultz Clinic are experts in the treatment of ilium pain and the diagnosis of muscle, tendon, and ligament injuries.
 Treatment options include PRP and stem cells which can accelerate healing.
 To learn more about Interventional Orthopedics please watch the video below.

-If you have exhausted conservative care and still are plagued by ilium pain please schedule a Telemedicine consultation with a board-certified, fellowship-trained physician who can review your history, prior treatments, and current imaging and discuss regenerative options to get you back into the game.
+If you have exhausted conservative care and still are plagued by iliac crest pain, please schedule a Telemedicine consultation with a board-certified, fellowship-trained physician who can review your history, prior treatments, and current imaging and discuss regenerative options to get you back into the game.

 1.Gottschalk F, Kourosh S, Leveau B. The functional anatomy of tensor fasciae latae and gluteus medius and minimus.
 J Anat.
 1989;166:179-189.